Skip to article frontmatterSkip to article content

 1. An ee.Image is one raster dataset.
 An ee.ImageCollection is a set of images, often representing repeated observations through time.

-2. Filtering by date and region keeps only the images relevant to the question and study area.
-This reduces unnecessary processing and focuses the analysis.
+2. Filtering keeps only the images relevant to the study area and time period.

 3. .map() applies the same function to every image in a collection.

-9. Visualization displays data on the map using colors and value ranges.
+5. Visualization displays data on the map.
 Export saves raster data to a file for use outside Earth Engine.

 Practical check questions